 - Hybrid designs combine both types.
 It's becoming popular and tends to provide the best of both worlds.

 The core of the ski is one of the components that make each ski unique.
 High-quality cores are made from wood.
 Some models use a few different types of wood to get a combination of performance characteristics, such a lighter or stiffer feel.
 Wood cores are often preferred because of their ability to store energy and provide the pop that people look for in a quality product.
 Wood cores also dampen vibrations and hold up over time.
 Wood core models tend to be heavier and more expensive than skis with a synthetic core.

 Metal edges provide the bite that lets you control your skis and stop on a slippery surface.
 You can sharpened edges with a careful hand, using a file and a guide.
 They can be tuned to specific degrees, to suit the conditions you normally face.
 The easiest and best way to properly maintain edges is to have a trained technician do it for you using a machine.
 Having sharp and tuned edges also allows you to grip and stop, which could turn into a safety issue if they are dull and conditions are firm.

 The base allows us to slide along the snow surface.
 It's almost always made from some type of plastic, but not all bases are created equal.
 Some plastics are harder than others and can sustain more abuse from rocks and hard snow.
 To save weight and cost, some manufacturers have thinner bases than others.

 Bases are prone to scratching and gouging but are relatively easy to maintain.
 A trained technician can fill in most scratches and then grind the base flat again.
 In a lean season, your bases might take a beating.
 Be sure to treat your shop tech well!

-For an excellent summary of modern ski materials and construction, we recommend this backcountry article.
+For an excellent summary of modern ski materials and construction, we recommend this ski construction article.